A benchmarking framework for PON-based fronthaul network design: Introduction

 A wide range of research studies have examined the utilization of PONs for fronthaul within 4G, 5G, and anticipated 6G networks.
 While some works focus on physical-layer feasibility by showing analog and digital transmission of radio signals across PON topologies \cite{11006330, 11172732}, others introduce optimization models for planning and dimensioning cost-effective and low-latency PON deployments \cite{Chen2016JOCN, ranaweera20175g, ranaweera2019optical, musumeci2016optimal, dias2022evolutionary,akhtar2023fronthaul, lisi2017cost, masoudi2020cost, carapellese2015bbu, kokangul2011optimization, fayad2022design, fayad20235g, erbayat2024fronthaul, erbayat2024design, erbayat2025multi, erbayat2025toward,erbayat2025latency, erbayat2025design, ciceri2024resource}.
 These studies use a variety of functional splits and network models to provide a broad perspective.
 This diversity enriches the field, but it creates context-specific results which are not always suited for direct comparison.

-The evolution toward open and disaggregated architectures, such as those promoted by the Open RAN (O-RAN) Alliance \cite{ORAN-WG4}\footnote{To align with O-RAN specifications, we adopt the terms Distributed Unit (DU) and Radio Unit (RU) throughout this paper.
-These functionally correspond to the BBU and RRH, respectively, as commonly referenced in traditional D-RAN and C-RAN literature.}, further intensifies the need for objective assessment of transport solutions.
-This capability is crucial to ensure interoperability, scalability, and cost-effectiveness.
+The evolution toward open and disaggregated architectures, such as those promoted by the Open RAN (O-RAN) Alliance \cite{ORAN-WG4}, further intensifies the need for objective assessment of transport solutions.
+In the remainder of this paper, we adopt the O-RAN terminology of Distributed Unit (DU) and Radio Unit (RU) in place of the traditional BBU and RRH designations, since the two pairs refer to the same logical network functions.\footnote{We retain the BBU and RRH terms only in direct references to prior D-RAN and C-RAN literature.} This capability is crucial to ensure interoperability, scalability, and cost-effectiveness.
 However, we recognize that specific cost parameters and technical constraints are inherently site-dependent and fluctuate based on the chosen technology and geographical location.
 This variability creates a significant challenge for comparative research, as differences in reported results often stem from mismatched input assumptions rather than algorithmic performance.
 Consequently, a key limitation within the current literature is the absence of standardized benchmarking scenarios and unified evaluation frameworks; without these, performance claims remain context-dependent and cannot be fairly compared.